makrai/notes/butt09-case-in-lfg.md

       thematic roles are restricted to a very basic set: agt, goal, theme, loc
       * Beneficiaries, recipients, experiencers, etc. are all assumed to be an instance of a goal, more or less abstract.
-    * case is not integrated directly into the linking between GFs and a-stru
+    * case is not integrated directly into the linking between GFs and a-struct
       * As in standard linking theory
     * case marking becomes relevant for linking when different linking possibilities exist, just as was the case for Zaenen+
       * The information provided by the case morphology can be used to select just one of the possibilities.
     * the function of case marking must go beyond just the determination of GFs
       * as the examples in (19) and (20) show,
-      In fact,
     * Differential Case Theory (DCT)
-    * most instances of case work out to be instances of semantic case, which is := being simultaneously:
+    * most instances of case work out to be instances of semantic case := being simultaneously:
         * semantically predictable;
-        * subject to syntactic restrictions, eg being confined to certain grammatical functions.
-Indeed,
+        * subject to syntactic restrictions, eg being confined to certain grammatical functions
     * the bulk of the crosslinguistic case marking phenomena involve an interaction between syntactic and semantic constraints.
-* eg ergative case in Urdu, for example
+* eg ergative case in Urdu
-  * can only appear on subjects and ie syntactic restriction
+  * can only appear on subjects (syntactic restriction)
   * it is an agentive case, it also gives rise to some semantic effects
-  * As is well known from a host of studies on Hindi/Urdu, the ergative
+  * As is well known from a host of studies on Hindi/Urdu
   * alternates with the unmarked nominative on unergative intransitives (the
-    * most comprehensive study of the distri of the ergative is Davison 1999) As
+    * most comprehensive study of the distri of the ergative is Davison 1999)
     * alternation correlates with an expression of control/volitionality.
 (22) a. yassin          kh ãs-a
         Yassin.M.Sg.Nom cough-Perf.M.Sg